 Suddenly the witty sides of the tank burst completely asunder and all manner of verbiage and grammatical technicalities spewed forth, ensnaring even the hapless billions of longsuffering readers in chaotic waves.

-The enormous blob wall of grammar that rolled through the middle of town was encased in every punctuation know to mankind.
+The enormous blob of grammar that rolled through the middle of town was encased in every punctuation known to mankind.
 Surviving witnesses say commas, periods, semi-colons, jots, and tittles were apparently the most common.
 As the outer case of punctuation fell off, the alphabet of over 7,000 different languages shot through the gaps like water from fire hoses.
 The ultra-powerful streams felled a number of schools, libraries, and government buildings.

 There was much carnage and mayhem that day, my friends.

 There were many a run-on sentence that went on and on and on for miles, bewildering everyone.

 One college professor was slain when a tidal wave of misspelled words fell on hees howze.